The 5 Best Foods for Your Erection and the 5 Worst

 Piotr Marcinski/Adobe Stock

-For stronger erections, swap out Coke and other sodas for water.
+For stronger erections, swap out sodas for water.
 Research published in the Central European Journal of Urology in September 2011 showed that unhealthy diet habits, such as sipping soft drinks, can gradually lead to erectile dysfunction.
 Sugary vittles and drinks are among the worst choices for erections, says Chris Shuff, a registered dietitian in Jacksonville, Florida.
 “It’s best to maintain stable blood sugar when you want to perform in the bedroom,” he says.
 Sugary fare can interfere with this.
 While modest amounts of added sugar fits within a healthy diet, the American Heart Association recommends a max of 150 calories’ worth per day.
 A 12-ounce can of cola provides 140.

 WORST: BUTTER POPCORN